AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.3.Backstory.md

 - [ ] Use the Unreal Engine Take Recorder to cache blend-space animations as animation montages which support anim-notifies and other gameplay tags.
 - [ ] During gameplay, the player camera culls occluding, non-perimeter-bounding structures which hinder the user's ability to control Lance.
 - [ ] Use AI to make the Situational Combat (SC) between Lance and NPCs more smooth and elegant
+- [ ] Rather than employ Gameplay Diffficulty selection screens, integrate the difficulty into the choice or absence of armor and or weapons the player chooses from their inventory (e.g,.
+EMPs and bunker busters which deploy widespread damage yet draw heavy swarms of enemies; and the choice of battling naked, wearing body oils, or going with no armor, which increases speed but also damage taken as well as lowers stealth)

 ## Notes